Tooth Extraction and Implant Timeline (What to Expect)

 While tooth extraction and implant surgery are standard procedures, they carry certain risks and complications.
 It’s crucial to comprehend these before proceeding with surgery.

-2. Bone Loss: Bone loss can occur, especially after tooth loss due to gum disease.
-The bone serves as a support system for the teeth, and its deterioration can lead to implant failure.
-Therefore, your dentist might suggest a bone graft.
+- Bone Loss: This can happen after tooth loss, especially from gum disease.
+The bone supports teeth, and its loss can lead to implant failure.
+A bone graft may be suggested.

-3. Implant Failure: Although rare, implant failure can occur due to infection, bone loss, or implant rejection.
-Opt for a skilled periodontist or oral surgeon to mitigate this risk.
+- Implant Failure: While rare, failure can result from infection, bone loss, or rejection.
+Choosing an experienced periodontist or oral surgeon can reduce this risk.

-6. Anesthesia: Used to numb the surgical site and prevent pain.
-Inform your dentist about any allergies or medical conditions that could affect anesthesia.
+- Anesthesia: Used for pain-free surgery.
+Inform your dentist about any allergies or health conditions that might affect anesthesia use.